frdr-dfdr/frdr_encryption_client/vault_aws/README.md

 Internal/External Load Balancer: External

-Load Balancer DNS Name: <domain name>
+Load Balancer DNS Name: The hostname you picked.

+Hosted Zone Id: Leave blank.

 SSL Certificate ARN: Get ARN from the SSL certificate manager for the certificate you created for this domain (starts with arn:)